 Break The Chain Script & Payment Options

 - If you do not use PayPal, I can email or snail mail the scripts, upon receipt and clearance of your payment (by cash, Cashier’s Check, or check).
 I do not accept credit card payments other than through PayPal.

 - The minimum number of copies you may order is six (6): (for 5 cast members and the Director).
 You may need more to include copies for a Stage Manager, Production Assistants, etc.

 - The price is $10 per script above the minimum order of 6/$60 for commercial enterprises.
 A 10% discount is given for proven non-profit organizations.

 - Under copyright law, you may not copy or otherwise reproduce the material; so you need to purchase the number of scripts you will need for a performance.

 - There are 5 characters in the play (2 women; 1 boy; 1 younger girl; and a narrator).
 Keep in mind the need for the Director, Stage Manager, and any Production Assistants, Lighting, and other staff to have scripts.

 - There is a $20 charge for shipping and handling if hard copies are ordered.
 Note: the cost may be more if I’m shipping more than 10 copies or shipping outside the USA.

-- A 10% discount may be given to non-profits (which provide a copy of the IRS letter confirming non-profit status and the current business license).
+- A 10% discount may be given to non-profit organizations.
+To qualify, you must provide a copy of the IRS letter confirming non-profit status and the current business license.